isabella232/taskcluster-bootstrap-docker-images/README.md

 and instead have them pre-built on Docker Hub.
 These images are hopefully simple enough that they don’t need to be updated often.

 ## Images

 Because this is easier for integrating with Docker Hub, each image’s `Dockerfile` is in the git branch of the corresponding name:

-* [`decision-task`]:
+### [`decision-task`]

 This image is able to clone a git repository, and run a Python 3 script in it with the [`taskcluster`][tc.py] Python package available.

 When [Taskcluster integration][tc-gh] is enabled in a GitHub repository, it will react to some GitHub events (pushes, pull requests, …) and schedule tasks based on reading [`.taskcluster.yml`] in the repository.

 This file contains templates for creating one or more tasks, but the logic it can support is fairly limited.
 So a common pattern is to have it only run a single initial task called a *decision task* that can have complex logic based on code and data in the repository to build an arbitrary [task graph].

 In particular, it can schedule tasks to build Docker images as well as further tasks that depend on the image-building ones and run the corresponding image.

-* [`image-builder`]:

-  This image has a specific version of Docker installed.
-  It is intended to run the Docker client to build and save an image, in a container that has `/var/run/docker.sock` bound to the host’s Docker daemon.
-  This is enabled by the `dind` (“docker-in-docker”) [feature] of Taskcluster’s `docker-worker`.

 [hub]: https://hub.docker.com/r/servobrowser/taskcluster-bootstrap/
 [firefox]: https://firefox-source-docs.mozilla.org/taskcluster/taskcluster/docker-images.html